 “It provides a full college experience,” Gary Branch, president of Faulkner State Community College, explained to the GadsenTimes.
 Branch is also the president of the Alabama College Athletic Conference.

 David Mollahan agrees.
 The president of Marion Military Institute told the Times, “It’s beneficial to higher education.
 Our programs, I think, are worth it.”

-Sports also offer an education opportunity to students, providing life-learning lessons on the field that they may or may not be able to discover in the classroom.
-Sports underscore the value of hard work, persistence and good sportsmanship through both the wins and losses.
-Athletics provide the fundamental value that hard work, drive and pushing to the limit will help you attain goals you may never thought you could achieve in the past.
+Sports also offer an educational opportunity to students, providing life-learning lessons on the field that they may or may not be able to discover in the classroom.
+Sports underscore the value of hard work, persistence, and good sportsmanship through both wins and losses.
+Athletics provide the fundamental value that hard work, drive, and pushing to the limit will help you attain goals you may never thought you could achieve in the past.
 Those lessons carry students into all aspects of their personal and professional life long after the academic years are over.

 Benefits for Students

 In addition to the many benefits athletic programs offer to schools and communities as a whole, participation in sports at the community college level also provides a host of advantages to the students.
 According to the State College of Florida website, these programs offer students the following: